mkantwala/CoNavic/README.md

+# CoNavic: Free & Open Source AI-Powered Browser Assistant

 **CoNavic** is a free, open-source browser extension that brings the power of ChatGPT and browser automation directly to your fingertips.
 Instantly access AI assistance, manage tabs, and organize bookmarks using natural language—all securely within your browser.

 ---

+## Why CoNavic?

+Imagine this: you're deep in research, juggling 30+ tabs across multiple windows.
+You're switching between docs, articles, dashboards, and emails.
+Bookmarks?
+A scattered mess lost in folders you forgot existed.
+Closing one tab feels like a gamble.

+Sound familiar?

+> “I just needed to find one tab... and somehow opened three more.”
+> — *Every browser user, ever*

+This is where **CoNavic** comes in.

+---

 ## 🚀 Features

-- **Universal Chat Bar:** Open the chat bar anywhere with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>K</kbd>
+- **Universal Chat Bar:** Open the assistant anywhere with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>K</kbd>
-- **ChatGPT Integration:** Ask questions and get instant, markdown-formatted answers
+- **ChatGPT Integration:** Ask questions and get markdown-formatted answers instantly
-- **Browser Automation:** Open/close tabs, group tabs, move tabs, and more using natural language
+- **Browser Automation:** Open, close, group, move tabs and more—just by typing a command
-- **Bookmark Management:** Organize bookmarks and folders with AI commands
+- **Bookmark Management:** Create folders, organize bookmarks, and move items using natural language
-- **No API Key Required:** Uses a free Pollinations.AI, public LLM endpoint for AI responses
+- **No API Key Required:** Uses a free public LLM endpoint (Pollinations.AI) for AI responses

 ---